-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact XVIII.
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact XVIII.
 TRIBAL CULTURAL RESOURCES.
-Would the project: a) Would the project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code Section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: i) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code Section 5020.1(k), or Х ii) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set for in subdivision (c) of Public Resources Section 5024.1.
-In applying the criteria set forth in subdivision (c) of Public Resource Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe. Х a.
-No specific tribal cultural resources have been identified by any of the Native American tribes with cultural affiliations to the area.
-Mitigation measures have been requested by the tribes to identify procedures and proper handling of any cultural resources which may be discovered during the course of construction.
+Would the project: a) Would the project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code Section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: i) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code Section 5020.1(k), or X ii) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set for in subdivision (c) of Public Resources Section 5024.1.
+In applying the criteria set forth in subdivision (c) of Public Resource Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe.
+X a.
+No specific tribal cultural resources were identified during the AB 52 process; however, the project site has been deemed medium-sensitivity and mitigation measures have been requested by both the FTBMI and YSMN to identify procedures and proper handling of any cultural resources which may be discovered during the course of construction.
 These mitigation measures have been included in the cultural resources section of this initial study.
 As such, no impacts would occur.

-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact XIX .
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact XIX.
 UTILITIES AND SERVICE SYSTEMS.
-Would the project: a) Require or result in the relocation or construction or new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects? Х b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years? Х c) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? Х d) Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impact the attainment of solid waste reduction goals? Х e) Comply with federal, state, and local management and reduction statutes and regulations related to solid waste? Х
+Would the project: a) Require or result in the relocation or construction or new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects?
+X b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years?
+X c) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments?
+X d) Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impact the attainment of solid waste reduction goals?
+X e) Comply with federal, state, and local management and reduction statutes and regulations related to solid waste?
+X

 - a.
-The proposed project would be required to connect to the existing utilities such as electricity, natural gas, water, wastewater, telecommunications, etc. These services already exist in the vicinity of the project site.
-Connections would occur on the project site or within existing roadways or right-of-ways.
+The proposed project would be required to connect into the existing utilities such as electricity, natural gas, water, wastewater, telecommunications, etc. These services already exist in the general area.
+Connections would occur on the project site or within existing roadways or right-of ways.
 Connections to these utilities are assumed as part of the proposed project and impacts to environmental resources have been discussed throughout the document.
 As such, impacts would be less than significant. - b.
-The Quartz Hill Water District has not indicated any problems in supplying water to the proposed project from existing facilities.
-No new construction of water treatment or new or expanded entitlements would be required.
-Therefore, water impacts would be less than significant.
+The Los Angeles County Waterworks District No. 40 has not indicated any problems in supplying water to the proposed project from existing facilities.
+The applicant is responsible for acquiring water in accordance with established procedures and will be required to construct any necessary on-site or off-site infrastructure improvements to connect the project to the water system.
+Therefore, impacts would be less than significant.